plman5/Roomba/README.md

-# RoombaCI-Clemson
+# Synchronous Roomba Playback
-Creative Inquiry Project on Coordinated Control of Swarm Robotics using RaspberryPi-controlled Roombas.
+I added to this project as part of the Creative Inquiry Project on Coordinated Control of Swarm Robotics using RaspberryPi-controlled Roombas.
-    (with specific applications to Pulse Coupled Oscillators)
+    (with specific applications to Pulse Coupled Oscillators).

-Welcome to the Roomba Creative Inquiry Project at Clemson University, under the direction of Dr. Yongqiang Wang.
-We will be using GitHub to organize and manage our Python code and other files for the project.
-GitHub allows us to incorporate necessary changes and updates from multiple users at the same time.
-Please become familiar with the layout and workflow of GitHub.
-Let me (mathman93) know if you have any questions.
+My addition was finding a way for the Roombas to play synchronously, allowing for songs with multiple parts to be played.
+To test this I programmed a vocal compostion from my choir class that semester.